GhostWrench/aoc2025/README.md

 # Advent of Code 2025

 This repo has my attempts at AOC for 2025.
-Fee free to look through the code and send me any critiques or comments.
+It is entirely in C++ without the use of any libraries other than the standard library.

 ## Results